John Hind (bishop in Fukien)

-John Hind was a missionary bishop of the Anglican Church in Fukien.
+John Hind (17 February 1879 – 7 July 1958) was an Anglo-Irish missionary bishop of the Anglican Church in Fukien.

 Life

-Hind was born in Belfast, Ireland, on 17 February 1879.
+Hind was born in Belfast, Ireland, in 1879.
 His grandfather William Marsden Hind (1815–1894) was an archaeologist and botanist.
 Hind graduated (B.A.) at Trinity College, Dublin in 1900.
 He then entered the Church of Ireland Divinity School, obtaining his Divinity Testimonium in 1902, and was ordained Deacon by the Bishop of Killaloe specifically for missionary work in China with the Dublin University Fukien Mission.
 Arriving in China, he was posted to Funing.
 The following year, he was ordained Priest by the Bishop of Victoria, Hong Kong (Bishop Joseph Hoare).
-Hind travelled around his pastoral area, visiting the tiny congregations on foot or along the coast in the 'T.C.D.' (a boat presented to the Mission by supporters in Trinity College Dublin).
-He supervised the building of a new church, a boys' school, a women's hospital, new houses, and a chapel for the girls' school in addition to all his pastoral work. [< Jack Hodgins, Sister Island: a history of the Church Missionary Society in Ireland 1814-1994 (1994)>].
+Hind travelled around his pastoral area, visiting the tiny congregations on foot or along the coast in the T.C.D. (a boat presented to the Mission by supporters in Trinity College Dublin).
+He supervised the building of a new church, a boys' school, a women's hospital, new houses, and a chapel for the girls' school in addition to all his pastoral work.